opnfv/vswitchperf/docs/userguide/testusage.rst

 Executing tests
 ^^^^^^^^^^^^^^^

+All examples inside these docs assume, that user is inside the VSPERF directory.
+VSPERF can be executed from any directory.

 Before running any tests make sure you have root permissions by adding the following line to /etc/sudoers: